shinken-solutions/shinken/README.rst

 If you find a bug
 ================================

-Brackets bugs are tracked in the `issue list on GitHub`__ .
+Bugs are tracked in the `issue list on GitHub`__ .
 Always search for existing issues before filing a new one (use the search field at the top of the page).
 When filing a new bug, please remember to include:

 *	A helpful title - use descriptive keywords in the title and body so others can find your bug (avoiding duplicates).
 *	Steps to reproduce the problem, with actual vs. expected results
-*	Brackets sprint number (or if you're pulling directly from the Git repo, your current commit SHA - use git rev-parse HEAD)
+*	Shinken version (or if you're pulling directly from the Git repo, your current commit SHA - use git rev-parse HEAD)
 *	OS version
 *	If the problem happens with specific code, link to test files (gist.github.com is a great place to upload code).
 *	Screenshots are very helpful if you're seeing an error message or a UI display problem.
 (Just drag an image into the issue description field to include it).